Navigation

 Strange and Interesting Walks

 OK, so you've been directed to a number of relatively contained places, such as parks or gardens, where you can walk around.
 But what if you actually want to go somewhere?
 What if you want to meander about the city and end up someplace entirely different from where you started?
 What if you wanted to have lunch on the way, stop for a drink, and see some things you might not ordinarily see in the humdrum life you've been leading?
-Well, then you should take a strange and interesting walk, and it just so happens that there are two of them right here.
+Well, then you should take a strange and interesting walk, and it just so happens that there are two (and a third one) of them right here.
 But beware of the gold ring scam as you walk around...

 Strange and Interesting Walk #1